singh-man/books/crackingTheCoding/16_moderate.md

 However, there's one little complication.
 We're defining two lines to be equal if the lines have the same slope and y-intercept.
 We are then, furthermore, hashing the lines based on these values (specifically, based on the slope).
 The problem is that floating point numbers cannot always be represented  accurately in binary.
 We resolve this by checking if two floating point numbers are within an epsilon value of each other.

 What does this mean for our hash table?
-It means that two lines with "equal" slopes may not be hashed to the same value.To solve this, we will round the slope down to the next epsilon and use this flooredSlope as the hash key.
+It means that two lines with "equal" slopes may not be hashed to the same value.
+To solve this, we will round the slope down to the next epsilon and use this flooredSlope as the hash key.
 Then, to retrieve all lines that are potentially equal, we will search the hash table at three spots: flooredSlope, flooredSlope - epsilon, and flooredSlope + epsilon.
 This will ensure that we've checked out all lines that might be equal.
 ```java
 1  	/* Find  line that goes  through most  number of  points. */
 2  	Line  findBestLine(GraphPoint[] points)  {